Susan Kleis San Francisco, Ph.D.

 Susan San Francisco has worked in the Center for Biotechnology and Genomics at Texas Tech University for approximately twenty years and currently serves as the Associate Director.
 Her areas of expertise include chromatographic separation methods, particularly HPLC, and electrospray mass spectrometry methods, as well as molecular biology techniques.

-She teaches graduate courses in Methods in Biotechnology (BTEC 5338), Experimental Mass Sprectrometry (BTEC 5313), and Scientific Communication (BTEC 5100), as well as guest lecturing in Biomedical Bioinformatics (GBTC 6202).
+She teaches graduate courses in Methods in Biotechnology (BTEC 5338), Experimental Mass Sprectrometry (BTEC 5313), and Scientific Communication (BTEC 5100).

 She is originally from New York, and received her B.A. in Biology (minor in Chemistry)

 from the University of Connecticut.
 She received her Ph.D. in comparative reproductive